delxa/aw-broccoli-co/README.md

 If you've come across a more comprehensive and thought-out UI libary, complete with React Bindings, I'd like to know.
 The Semantic UI Modal is a great component that works well and handles mobile well.

+### AWS Amplify CI/CD

+This is the greatest thing I've discovered this year.
+Amplify can be connected to a Github repo and easily configured to build, test and deploy your React app to one or more environments, scaffolding all of the AWS resources required.
+The container that builds and runs the tests, the S3 bucket and Cloudront distribution that hosts it, even the certificates to ensure it is served via HTTPS.

+Environments can be configured for different branches and short-lived preview environments can be set up for things like feature branches.
+Honestly, it is way too easy to be a developer these days!

 ## Things I could have done better